-Dutch conductor Robert Kahn was recently chosen as the 2019 Conducting Fellow at the Curtis Institute of Music, where he is mentored by Yannick Nézet-Séguin.
-Conversant with both operatic and symphonic repertoire, Robert was the assistant conductor for the Juilliard Opera’s 2019 production of Don Giovanni.
-Robert also served as assistant conductor of the Mannes Opera for the 2015-18 seasons, working under Met Opera conductor Joseph Colaneri.
-As a recipient of the Julius Rudel Conducting Award, Robert served as cover conductor with the Buffalo Philharmonic under JoAnn Faletta, and was invited back to conduct the BPO in concert.
+Dutch conductor Robert Kahn is currently serving as the 2019 Conducting Fellow at the Curtis Institute of Music, where he is mentored by Yannick Nézet-Séguin.
+Conversant with both operatic and symphonic repertoire, Robert has served as assistant conductor with the Juilliard Opera, the Curtis Opera, and the Mannes Opera.
+Most recently, he was invited to guest conduct Act II of La Bohème with the Academy of Vocal Arts.
+In 2021, Robert served as cover conductor with the Philadelphia Orchestra on several subscription programs.
+As a recipient of the Julius Rudel Conducting Award, Robert served as cover conductor with the Buffalo Philharmonic under JoAnn Faletta, returning to conduct the BPO in concert.
 Robert also served as cover conductor to Miguel Harth-Bedoya with the Fort Worth Symphony.
-Most recently, he conducted the Curtis Symphony Orchestra at Verizon Hall, Kimmel Center.
-In the summer of 2018, he was one of twelve participants at the Gstaad Conducting Academy, studying with Jaap van Zweden and Johannes Schlaefli.
+Robert also conducted the Curtis Symphony Orchestra at Verizon Hall, Kimmel Center.
+In the summer of 2021, he was one of twelve participants at the Gstaad Conducting Academy, studying with Jaap van Zweden and Johannes Schlaefli.

-Passionate about new music, Robert collaborated with David Hertzberg to conduct the studio recording of his new opera, The Rose Elf, set for release in the spring of 2020.
+Passionate about new music, Robert collaborated with David Hertzberg to conduct the studio recording of his new opera, The Rose Elf, which received wide acclaim including Critic’s Pick by Opera News magazine.
+In 2021, Robert conducted the same work for a digital co-production of LA Opera / Opera Omaha in collaboration with the ICE ensemble.
 As associate conductor for On Site Opera, Robert conducted a newly commissioned opera by John Musto at the Museum of Natural History in New York City.
-In 2016, Robert conducted new opera works at Opera Philadelphia's Double Exposure workshop, collaborating with composers David T. Little and David Hertzberg.
+Robert has also conducted new opera works at Opera Philadelphia's Double Exposure workshop.

-Robert received his Professional Studies Degree in Orchestral Conducting at Mannes College, studying with David Hayes.
+Robert received his Professional Studies Degree in Orchestral Conducting at the Mannes School of Music, studying with David Hayes.
 Previous conducting teachers include Ignat Solzhenitsyn, Harlan D. Parker, and Harold Farberman.
 He holds a Double Bachelor’s Degree in Physics and Clarinet from The Johns Hopkins University and Peabody Conservatory.